AntGPT: Can Large Language Models Help Long-term Action Anticipation from Videos?

 title={AntGPT: Can Large Language Models Help Long-term Action Anticipation from Videos?},

-author={Qi Zhao and Ce Zhang and Shijie Wang and Changcheng Fu and Nakul Agarwal and Kwonjoon Lee and Chen Sun},
+author={Qi Zhao and Shijie Wang and Ce Zhang and Changcheng Fu and Minh Quan Do and Nakul Agarwal and Kwonjoon Lee and Chen Sun},

 }